hpxmlwg/hpxml/guide/source/software_developer/usecases/auditupgrade.rst

 The audit-upgrade use case covers two scenarios:

 #.
-A baseline building with a proposed work scope
+A baseline building with a proposed work scope (see :ref:`audit-use-case-defn`)
 #.
-A baseline building with a completed work scope
+A baseline building with a completed work scope (see :ref:`upgrade-use-case-defn`)

 Both scenarios describe a pre- and post-upgrade building and the actions (measures) that occur between the two states to make the difference.
 To achieve